jnoodle/WebStorm-Tips/WebStormTips.md

-Jump to the definition, see the usages or open a different file – you can always go back to the file and line where you’ve started using the Navigate Back action (Cmd-[ on macOS and Ctrl-Alt-Left on Windows and Linux)
+**★ Jump to the definition, see the usages or open a different file – you can always go back to the file and line where you’ve started using the Navigate Back action (`Cmd-[` on macOS and `Ctrl-Alt-Left` on Windows and Linux)**

 <video controls style="max-width:100%" src="assets/DijhwgTWAAAl0XP.mp4"></video>

-You can remove braces from the arrow function or add them with the quick fix - press Alt-Enter and choose the action you need.
+**★ You can remove braces from the arrow function or add them with the quick fix - press `Alt-Enter` and choose the action you need.**

 <video controls style="max-width:100%" src="assets/DhrKG0iWsAAlKul.mp4"></video>